AbstractSDK/abstract/framework/docs/src/9_glossary.md

 ## Abstract Account

 A unique entity within the Abstract framework that can have modules installed onto it, enabling various functionalities.
-It consists of a Manager and a Proxy contract.

 ## Account